FoxComm/highlander/engineering-wiki/development/features/scoped-search-views.md

 You can convert data from `timestamp` to `json_timestamp` using `to_json_timestamp(field)` or `to_char(field, 'YYYY-MM-DD"T"HH24:MI:SS.MS"Z"')` functions;
 Table must have scope field of `ltree` type;

-* Create triggers for 'create', 'update', 'delete' operations, that will copy data from tables that holds data in relation model into search view table
+* Create triggers for 'create', 'update', 'delete' operations, that will copy data from tables (which are used to store data) into search view table

-One of the most convenient ways to check and debug triggers is using of `explain analyze verrbose` modifire for sql queries;
+One of the most convenient ways to check and debug triggers is using of `explain analyze verbose` modifier for sql queries;

 * Create index mapping in GreenRiver